WendySanarwanto/ethereum-private-node/README.md

 # ethereum-private-node

-Contain hint and a collection of shell scripts that can be followed & used for creating a private Ethereum node.
+Collection of hints and shell scripts that can be followed & used for creating & running a private Ethereum node.

-## Setup Environment
+## Setup Environment.

-* Install latest version of [Node.JS]().
+* Install latest version of [Node.JS](https://nodejs.org/en/).

 * Install `Go-Ethereum` or [Geth](https://github.com/ethereum/go-ethereum/wiki/Installing-Geth).

-## How to create a private Ethereum node
+## How to create a private Ethereum node.

 * Open a terminal box, go to your home directory (e.g. Type `cd ~`, `cd $HOME`) and create a new directory (e.g. `mkdir -p ethereum/MyEthNode`).